 Hadrian approaches music from the lens of community.
 Music is shared experiences.
 It is shared ideas.
 It explains inexplicable feelings.
 It helps us recognize the humanity in people who may seem vastly different to us on the surface.
 When writing music for Water the Band, Hadrian engages a creative back and forth with his bandmates, working the song until it speaks for all those involved.
 He hopes Water the Band can resonate with others the way his favorite music resonates with him.

 Madelyn's favorite part of musicianhood is studio recording, as she thrives on high intensity and enjoys the relative subtleties of singing into a mic.
 A fan of the spontaneous, Madelyn's best work usually grows out of an initial improv which she fidgets with until complete.
 She manages the band, and, along with her siblings, sings and writes melodies, harmonies, and lyrics for Water The Band.
 Madelyn loves art and beauty in all of its forms.
 Her favorite artists include: Félix Vallotton, Edna St. Vincent Millay, E.E.
-Cummings, Esperanza Spalding, Rogers and Hammerstein, The Danish String Quartet, Donald O’Connor, Keone and Mari, Charles Dickens, and Amy Badgett Beck.
+Cummings, Joanna Newsom, Esperanza Spalding, Rogers and Hammerstein, The Danish String Quartet, and Donald O’Connor.
+She always loves watching golden age cinema and good ballet.
 Aside from music, Madelyn's hobbies include gardening, cooking, knitting, social dancing, and writing poetry.
 She is happiest deep in conversation with one person at a time.